An Exploration of Learnt Representations of W Jets: Introduction

 \section{Introduction}

 Energetic events at the Large Hadron Collider (LHC) consist of hundreds of particles each described by four momentum components, leading to embedding spaces with dimensionality $\mathcal{O}(1000)$.
-Dimensionality reduction is therefore critically important for understanding this data.
-Distance measures between events based on optimal transport, most notably Earth Movers Distance (EMD), have been introduced for usage on particle physics datasets in recent years~\cite{Komiske:2019fks, Komiske:2019jim, CrispimRomao:2020ejk, Komiske:2020qhg, Cai:2020vzx}, leading to geometric interpretations of the data manifold.
-Different generative processes involved in creating events are associated with hierarchically distinct EMD scales.
+Dimensionality reduction is therefore important for understanding this data.
+Distance measures between events based on optimal transport such as Earth Movers Distance (EMD) have been introduced for usage on particle physics datasets in recent years~\citep{Komiske:2019fks, Komiske:2019jim, CrispimRomao:2020ejk, Komiske:2020qhg, Cai:2020vzx}, leading to geometric interpretations of the data manifold from which many useful quantities can be derived.
+Different generative processes involved in creating events are associated with distinct EMD scales.

-Variational Autoencoders (VAEs)~\cite{Kingma2014AutoEncodingVB} have been shown to produce semantically meaningful and interpretable dimensional reductions into their latent space in many contexts.
+Variational Autoencoders (VAEs)~\citep{Kingma2014AutoEncodingVB} have been shown to produce semantically meaningful and interpretable dimensional reductions into their latent space in many contexts.
 To be trained, they require a notion of similarity between pairs of objects to be used in the reconstruction loss.
-Pixel intensity based losses have been used in various VAE studies for collider data~\cite{Dillon:2021nxw, Cheng:2020dal,Dohi:2020eda}, but these fail to properly reflect the similarity of events with collinear splittings or small displacements.
-Given its appealing physical properties, the EMD between events is a promising candidate be used as the reconstruction loss in a VAE.
-This paper serves to introduce a VAE trained with such a reconstruction loss, and to describe some preliminary experiments and an investigation into their scaling behaviour, with the objective to understand what can be gleaned about the underlying dataset from studying the properties of the learnt representation.
-Instead of training on full LHC events, this study is restricted to individual $W$-jets, which are collimated streams of particles formed from the decay of a $W$ boson travelling with high momentum.
+Pixel intensity based losses have been used in various VAE studies for collider data~\citep{Dillon:2021nxw, Cheng:2020dal,Dohi:2020eda}, but these fail to reflect the similarity of events with collinear splittings or small displacements.
+Given its appealing physical properties, and the physical interpretations of its corresponding manifolds, the EMD between events is a promising candidate to be used as a reconstruction loss in a VAE which might then be used for studying the data manifold in this space.
+This paper serves to introduce a VAE trained with such a reconstruction loss, and to describe some experiments on a dataset of $W$-jets, which are collimated streams of particles formed from the decay of a $W$ boson travelling with high momentum.
+Code used for generating the results for this paper can be found at \url{https://github.com/jackhcollins/EMD_VAE/tree/ICLR_DGM4HSD}.